Jailer (2023 Tamil film): Marketing

 The film's first look poster was released on 22 August 2022.
 On 17 November, a behind-the-scenes video that documented the film's production was released through the production house's social media handles.
 On 12 December, coinciding Rajinikanth's birthday, the makers released a teaser that introduced Rajinikanth's character Muthuvel Pandian.
 A critic from Film Companion South noted that "the video oozes vintage Rajinikanth eccentricities, including his signature sitting pose in silhouette, his characteristic walk and the superstar name card.
-And just when we think Muthuvel Pandian, a bespectacled middle-aged jailer, is like any another person going about his routine, he takes out a sickle from the dark, indicating that we're up for some explosive action."
+And just when we think Muthuvel Pandian, a bespectacled middle-aged jailer, is like any other person going about his routine, he takes out a sickle from the dark, indicating that we're up for some explosive action."
 The film's release date was announced with a teaser that revealed the film's supporting cast on 4 May 2023.

 Following the release of the song "Kaavaalaa" on 6 July, the hook step performed by Bhatia in the song went viral on social media which resulted in numerous recreations.
 The song, along with "Hukum – Thalaivar Alappara" and Rajinikanth's speech at the film's audio launch added to the film's hype, as opined by theatre owners.
 On 2 August 2023, the film's trailer subtitled Jailer Showcase was released.
 Reviewing the trailer, Filmfare stated that "The swag-filled Jailer showcase features Rajinikanth in an intense avatar as he fights off bad guys and gets into action".
 Richa Mukherjee of NDTV stated "We are no stranger to the superstar's impeccable acting skills, but the trailer gives us glimpses of him engaging in some stunts, leaving us in awe."
 However, the absence of Tamannaah, Mohanlal and Shiva Rajkumar in the trailer had been noted by fans.

 Two days later, the trailer was screened at the Times Square in Manhattan, New York.
 A limited-edition bottle featuring the stills from the film was unveiled by the packaged water company Bisleri.